 Advent: Telling the Christmas Story to Older Kids

-Storybooks for Advent is a book of daily readings for the Advent season.
-It’s a fictional account based on the scriptures.
-Since it follows a boy who becomes a slave and doesn’t shy away from some tough stuff, it’s recommended that you save this Christmas story for kids over the age of 7.
+Storybooks for Advent is a series of books of daily readings for the Advent season.
+They are a fictional account based on the scriptures.
+They follow kids who get lost from their families, who become slaves, and doesn’t shy away from some tough stuff, it’s recommended that you save this Christmas story for kids over the age of 7.
 I’m reading Jotham’s Journey with my boys this year, and looking forward to Bartholomew’s Passage, and Tabitha’s Travels and especially Ishtar’s Oddessy soon!

 Brother Gabriel and the Secret of Christmas takes some Sunday School Kids on a wild ride.
 If your kids wonder what it was like, they can travel back through the “amazing flannelboard” and visit the Christmas story with the kids of Brother Gabriel’s class!
 This kids Christmas story was given to me, and I’m excited to read it!

 Did You Find New Favorite Ways of Telling the Christmas Story for Kids in Your Life?

 I hope you found some new family favorites here!
 These always make my family smile, ask questions, and engage in telling the Christmas story on many levels.
 I believe they’ll do the same for you, if you give them a try!

 The purpose of Christian Children’s Christmas stories is to build our knowledge and trust in Jesus.
 Which is why we bother telling the Christmas story every year, and more than once.
 I’m all for reading the Christmas story for kids (and myself) every month of the year.
 How about You?

 Until Next Time, Love God, Love Books, Shine The Light!!